-All applicants are required to demonstrate the ability to provide high quality and robust data on program outcomes that are accessible, with the ability to report the data timely on a monthly or quarterly schedule or as requested by the DHHS.
-The projects described may include activities to maximize expenditures through federal, local, and private matching contributions.
+The projects described may include projects to maximize expenditures through federal, local, and private matching contributions.
 This includes expanding services matched through Medicaid for impacts of substance use disorder.
-This funding does not replace Medicaid services or other funding sources.

-A regional, local, or tribal government entity that receives a grant pursuant to paragraph (b) of subsection 2 of NRS 433.738 shall conduct a new needs assessment and update its plan no less than every four years as designated in NRS 433.740 through 433.744; or at the direction of the Department.
+A regional, local, or tribal government entity that receives a grant pursuant to paragraph (b) of subsection 2 of NRS 433.738 shall conduct a new needs assessment and update its plan no less than every 4 years as designated in NRS 433.740 through 433.744; or at the direction of the Department.
 The Department may coordinate with and provide support to regional, local, and tribal governmental entities in conducting needs assessments and developing plans.